isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-rediffusions-golden-years.md

 <img src="/images/Vol-15-issue-4/rediffusions-golden-years/Weekly%20Compilation.JPG">
 <div style="background-color: white;">
 A weekly compilation of the most popular songs based on the number of requests received by Rediffusion’s English Programme Department for the week ending 23 January 1967.
-Image reproduced from *Singapore’s “Top Tunes” (n.d.).
-Singapore: Rediffusion*.
+Image reproduced from <i>Singapore’s “Top Tunes” (n.d.).
+Singapore: Rediffusion</i>.
 (Call no.: RCLOS 016.78242 RSLSTT)
 </div>

 Rediffusion Singapore also had Roger Kool, the moniker adopted by Roger Kiew, who was blind.
 Roger Kool made his debut on air in 1973 at the age of 19 and would go on to amass a huge following, so much so that he became known as the “king of the airwaves”.[^38]